Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/configuration.md

 ## Lanman Workstation (SMB)

 Lanman Workstation (SMB) is a built-in feature in Windows which is used to connect to other computers that are on the same network.
-On Atlas, it has been disabled by default to make the system more responsive and less bloated.
-To enable it run the `Enable Lanman Workstation.cmd` file in the `Lanman Workstation (SMB)` folder.
+On Atlas, it has been enabled by default.
+To disable it run the `Disable Lanman Workstation.cmd` file in the `Lanman Workstation (SMB)` folder.

 ## Network Discovery